julianfigueroaGL/gorilla-cast-docs/docs/stores/vuex/vuex.md

 ## Project Tasks

-You might have notice the emitter patter to be useful, but also, to be hard to maintain and implement as your application gets complex.
+You might have notice the emitter pattern to be useful, but also, to be hard to maintain and implement as your application gets complex.
 Let's implement a  Vuex pattern and see how it comes into place:

 1. Add Vuex store as main state source.